genilto/SBackup/README.md

-# php-backup-files-to-dropbox
+# SBackup
-Backup files do Dropbox using PHP
+A small way to generate and send backups to somewhere like onedrive or dropbox using PHP